nuha14m/NeuralNetwork/README.md

+# mnist
-simple nueral network trained on the MNIST dataset
+nueral network trained on the MNIST dataset to classify handwritten numbers.